Reed-CompBio/spras/docs/tutorial/advanced.rst

    <div style="margin:20px 0;"></div>

-For each algorithm, all reconstructed subnetworks are projected into an algorithm-specific PCA space.
+For each algorithm, all reconstructed subnetworks are projected into an algorithm-specific 2D PCA space based on the set of edges produced by the respective parameter combinations for that algorithm.
 This projection summarizes how the algorithm's outputs vary across different parameter combinations, allowing patterns in the outputs to be visualized in a lower-dimensional space.

 Within each PCA space, a kernel density estimate (KDE) is computed over the projected points to identify regions of high density.